 What Are The Potential Defences For Domestic Assault?

-• there were reasonable grounds believe that he or others were at risk of acts of force or the threat of force;
+• there were reasonable grounds to believe that they or others were at risk of acts of force or the threat of force;

 • the accused’s actions were committed for the purpose of defending or protecting themselves or someone else; and